arendjr/PlainText/README.md

  * Support for both telnet (including ANSI colors, MCCP, MSDP and MSSP extensions) and HTML5 (WebSockets)
  * Command-line OLC
  * Graphical HTML5 map editor, with perspective view for designing 3D areas
+ * Game events propagate through rooms
+   * Hear sounds and see visuals as they happen in nearby rooms
+   * Sounds and visuals lose strength and become increasingly blurry over distance
+   * Semi-realistic line-of-sight algorithm
  * Scripting support using JavaScript
    * Commands may be implemented in JavaScript
    * Customizable combat